naddison36/digital-dollar-ethereum/UseCases.md

 * decrease the fiat collateral held by the debtor agent.
 * increase the unsettled balance of the creditor agent.
 * increase the fiat collateral held by the creditor agent.
-* emit an token holder transfer event for the debtor.
+* emit a token holder transfer event for the debtor.
-* emit an token holder transfer event for the creditor.
+* emit a token holder transfer event for the creditor.
-* emit an financial institution transfer event for the debtor agent.
+* emit a financial institution transfer event for the debtor agent.
-* emit an financial institution transfer event for the creditor agent.
+* emit a financial institution transfer event for the creditor agent.

 ## Settlement institution settles fiat currency between financial institutions from transactions between token holders.
 * Return a failure if the settlement institution is not the transaction originator.